-No. To be compliant with the non-Real Estate Activities provision of Section 3.2(I), all QLICIs to the project must be used entirely for non-Real Estate Activities, must be supported by documentation that its uses are designated for non-Real Estate Activities and must be recorded in the TLR with a "purpose" of "Non-Real Estate Business", "Non- Real Estate Microenterprise" or "Other."
+No. To be compliant with the non-Real Estate Activities provision of Section 3.2(I), all of the Allocatee's QLICIs (across all active Allocations) to the project must be used entirely for non-Real Estate Activities, must be supported by documentation that its uses are designated for non-Real Estate Activities and must be recorded in the TLR with a "purpose" of "Non-Real Estate Business", "Non-Real Estate Microenterprise" or "Other."

-For example, if the Applicant provides two financial notes (i.e., Note A and Note B) to a QALICB and all of Note A finances non-Real Estate Activities and a portion of Note B is financing Real Estate Activities, then no portion of the Note A or Note B to that QALICB may be counted towards its commitment for non-Real Estate innovative investments.
+For example, if the Allocatee provides two financial notes (i.e., Note A from Allocation X and Note B from Allocation Y) to a QALICB and all of Note A finances non-Real Estate Activities and a portion of Note B is financing Real Estate Activities, then no portion of the Note A or Note B to that QALICB may be counted towards its commitment for non-Real Estate innovative investments under Allocation X or Allocation Y.